skillrepos/cc-adv/labs.md

 # Lab 2: Hooks: Enforcing Policy at the Tool Boundary
 ## Lab Purpose
 Create a PreToolUse hook that blocks edits to a protected file and a PostToolUse hook that logs every bash command, then watch both fire — even in auto and bypass-permissions modes.
-Estimated time: 10-12 minutes.

 ---
 <br><br>

 ## 1: Set Up the Protected File and Hooks Folder
-The policy: nobody edits `config.json` — a stand-in for the credentials/config files every real project has.
+We are working to implement this policy: nobody edits `config.json` — a stand-in for the credentials/config files every real project has.

 **Action:** In a regular terminal (not Claude), create the file:
 ```